-Use Case ID: #T1 Use Case Title: Traveller's Registration Created By: Eleni Antoniou Last Revision By: Alexandros E. Papacharala Alexandros E. Papacharalampous Date Created: 21/2/2018 Last Revision Date: 21/3/2018 Actors: Traveller Description: The traveller decides to registant account, connects with so Consequently, My-TRAC app creates and creates a profile.
+Use Case ID: #T1 Use Case Title: Traveller's Registration Created By: Eleni Antoniou Last Revision By: Alexandros E. Papacharalampous Date Created: 21/2/2018 Last Revision Date: 21/3/2018 Actors: Traveller Description: The traveller decides to regist an account, connects with so Consequently, My-TRAC app creates and creates a profile.
 Trigger: The traveller downloaded the he/she encountered the sign- ned the app for the first time where Preconditions: The traveller must have the application installed on his/her mobile phone.
 Network connection must be active (Wi-Fi, 3G, 4G).
 The traveller can disallow the collection of data (e.g., location) any time through his/her profile settings.
-Postconditions: The app must ensure travelle The app must ensure traveller's data privacy Normal Flow: The app must ensure traveller's data privacy The traveller opens the app for the first time and a sign up/log in screen appears.
+Postconditions: The app must ensure travelle r's data privacy Normal Flow: The app must ensure traveller's data privacy The traveller opens the app for the first time and a sign up/log in screen appears.
 The app asks the traveller to subscribe using an email, Google or Facebook account.
 The traveller chooses to sign up with email.
 The app requests information (i.e. First name, last name, username, email and password).
 The traveller fills in all the required information, so he/she can have a complete account.
-The app requires email verification.
 The traveller receives an email to verify his/her registered address.
 After the verification, the traveller logs in (persistent log in).
 A "terms and conditions" screen appears.
 The traveller accepts the terms and conditions and proceeds on using the app.
 These terms and conditions comply with the GDPR.
-The app presents a questionnaire for obtaining information about the traveller.
-The traveller answers the questionnaire to proceed and use the app (questionnaire persists).
-The app creates a profile based on traveller's information (e.g., username, date of birth, mail) to which the answers to the questionnaire are also associated (user can change the answers in the future).
+The app requests a profile based on traveller's information (e.g., username, date of birth, mail) to which the answers to the questionnaire are also associated (user can change the answers in the future).
 The app requests connection with user's social accounts and calendar (e.g. google calendar).
 The traveller allows the connection with the preferred networks (not-persistent).
-The app creates a traveller's preferences scheme (activities' preferences) associated with traveller's profile with information from social accounts and others.
+The app creates a traveller's prefiences scheme (activities' preferences) associated with traveller's profile with information from social accounts and

-Contract No. H2020 - 777640

-17. A traveller's profile is also created in the database of the platform, so that the server collects and analyses information to improve its recommendations.18.
+2Rail Contract No. H2020 - 777640 17.
+A traveller's profile is also created in the database of the platform, so that the server collects and analyses information to improve its recommendations.18.
 The traveller is ready to start his/her trip.

-Alternative Flows: Alternative Flow 1
+Alternative Flows: Alternative Flow 1 3.
 The traveller chooses to sign up with Facebook or Google.
 Steps 4-8 are not realised.
 We go straight to Step 9.

-Alternative Flow 2

-4. The traveller inserts wrong email.
+Alternative Flow 2 4.
+The traveller inserts wrong email.
 5. The app asks to insert email again.

-Alternative Flow 3

-15. The traveller does not allow connection with social accounts.
+Alternative Flow 3 15.
+The traveller does not allow connection with social accounts.
 16. The app creates a basic profile using averages from users with similar profiles.

-Alternative Flow 4

-3. The traveller can't register and needs to contact the online support (e.g. the traveller didn't get the confirmation email).
+Alternative Flow 4 The traveller can't register and needs to contact the online support (e.g. the traveller didn't get the confirmation email).
 4. Traveller uses the online form for contacting online support.

-5. Online support categorizes the problem and assists the traveller to solve it.6.
+Online support categorizes the problem and assists the traveller to solve it.
 Traveller tries again to register successfully.

-Exceptions: -

-Frequency of Use: Low (only once).
+Exceptions: Frequency of Use: Low (only once).
 Special Requirements: The traveller has an email address or account to social media.

-The traveller, after the registration, will remain logged in constantly and will be able to edit the information on his/her profile anytime.
+Notes and Issues: The traveller, after the registration, will remain logged in constantly and will be able to edit the information on his/her profile anytime.